MariaMengozzi/pc-2022/Activity-04/notes.md

 [sample_agent] done

 ------
+here it is normal to react to an event, then he can call an internal action that stops the plan, performs some other things, then returns to where he had stopped it. all this without having critical runs.

-qui è normale reagire ad un evento, poi può chiamare un azione interno che stoppa il piano, effettua delle altre cose, poi ritorna dove lo aveva stoppato. tutto questo senza avere corse critiche.
+[qui è normale reagire ad un evento, poi può chiamare un azione interno che stoppa il piano, effettua delle altre cose, poi ritorna dove lo aveva stoppato. tutto questo senza avere corse critiche.]

 So I can react to some events while I'm performing long actions, only suspending and then resume the long action. during the suspends I react to the new event.

+we have seen in theory that we can have two types of goals, maintainence and achievement, in jason, in order to maintain the plan indefinitely we have to manage it by adding as a subgoal of the plan the goal itself. this way we are adding it to the list of events to be executed. it is like we used to do with actors and messages that self-send to break up the computation and stay responsive to events. we have to do it this way because in jason we have that a plan has a finite size, so after a sequence of actions that one always ends. in order for that goal to persist we have to put as the last operation the goal itself
-abbiamo visto in teoria che possiamo avere due tipologie di goal, maintainence e achievement, in jason, per poter mantenere all'infinito il piano dobbiamo gistirlo aggiungendo come subgoal del piano il goal stesso. in questo modo lo ri aggiunge alla lista degli eventi da eseguire. è come facevamo con gli attori e i messaggi che si automandavano per spezzettare la computazione e rimanere reattivi agli eventi. dobbiamo fare in questo modo perchè in jason abbiamo che un piano ha una dimensione finita, quindi dopo una sequenza di azioni quello termina sempre. per far si che persista quel goal dobbiamo mettere come ultima operazione il goal stesso
+[abbiamo visto in teoria che possiamo avere due tipologie di goal, maintainence e achievement, in jason, per poter mantenere all'infinito il piano dobbiamo gistirlo aggiungendo come subgoal del piano il goal stesso. in questo modo lo ri aggiunge alla lista degli eventi da eseguire. è come facevamo con gli attori e i messaggi che si automandavano per spezzettare la computazione e rimanere reattivi agli eventi. dobbiamo fare in questo modo perchè in jason abbiamo che un piano ha una dimensione finita, quindi dopo una sequenza di azioni quello termina sempre. per far si che persista quel goal dobbiamo mettere come ultima operazione il goal stesso]

 +!greet : *language*(*eng*)